Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards: Abstract

 \section{Abstract}

-{ An orthogonal polygon is called an ortho-unit polygon if its vertices have integer coordinates, and all of its edges have length one.
-In this paper we prove that any ortho-unit polygon with $n \geq 12$ vertices can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards. }
+An orthogonal polygon is called an ortho-unit polygon if its vertices have integer coordinates, and all of its edges have length one.
+In this paper we prove that any ortho-unit polygon with $n \geq 12$ vertices can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards, which is a tight bound.